ibm-cloud-docs/instructlab/ts-knowledge-find.md

 When a taxonomy is uploaded, the file structure is validated.
 During data generation, additional validation is done to verify the content of the taxonomy.

-Fix issues with the knowledge QNAs.
+Fix issues with the knowledge QNA files.
 Verify that the value in the `patterns` field matches some file names in the repository.
 {: tsResolve}

 ```yaml